Stephanie-JK/movie-notifier/readme.md

 This program was written for personal use while i had just started learning Laravel so there might a lot of bad code.

-## Maintainence
+## Contribution

-This repository is no longer maintained.
-If you want to contribute by improving the functionality, writing tests or refactoring existing code please fork the repository make changes and submit a pull request.
+If you want to contribute by improving the functionality, writing tests or refactoring existing code, creating better documentation please fork the repository make changes and submit a pull request.

 # License